 (23) Same place, should the document permit fail-back to unencrypted?
 Either way, this should be stated for clarity.

+Added: Specifications implementing classes in this document MAY allow exceptions to this encryption requirement if justified.

 (24) Same place, since the statement is restricted to "identifiers defined in this document", there should be text clarifying any requirement for identifiers defined in other documents.
 Perhaps "The document defining a top level class MUST state if transport encryption is required when conveying the identifiers it defines."

+Added: Where a document defines top level class(es), it MUST state if encryption in transport is required when conveying any indentifiers it defines.

+Same comment.
+Spelling error in identifiers

+Corrected

 (25) Same place, some explanatory text as to why encryption is a normative requirement when conveying URNs would be helpful.
 The URNs themselves, being published in an IANA registry, are obviously not secret.

+Absent contributing text, authors will not make a change.

 (26) Same place, I'm not sure exactly what "TLS or an equally secure protocol" means or how that could be tested for compliance.
 Since this is a normative requirement, it should be clarified, dropped, or softened.

+Authors decline to change as the requirement seems clear (e.g. a successor to TLS).
+Todo: check with Brian

+I am okay with the current text.

+Ok

 (27) In 4.1.9, please enclose <urn:emergency> and <urn:nena> in double quotes.

+Ok

 (28) Also in 4.1.9, consider rewording: